 In support of positive student conduct we take a two-fold approach.
 The first aspect is proactive: We work towards developing good character in our students such that they recognize right from wrong and make decisions that support respectful behaviour.
 Students are supported in learning problem solving skills, critical thinking skills, social skills and empathy.
 The school's Child Development Advisor (CDA) is actively involved in promoting programs along these themes.
-FBES supports various presenters throughout the year who enhance and support the school's goals in this area.
 The second aspect is disciplinary: We work towards clear and consistent expectations and consequences.